CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 In this lab, you will perform the following tasks:

 * Task 1: Create a project in Microsoft Foundry
-* Task 2: View Azure resources for Microsoft Foundry
+* Task 2: View project and resources
 * Task 3: Explore the Microsoft Foundry portal
 * Task 4: Get AI assistance
 * Task 5: Deploy a model